vivaria/edisonrul.ing/docs/source/cards/m/maharaghi.md

 ### Card Rulings

-●If two copies of Maharaghi had their effects activated, you resolve them one at a time.
+*   If two copies of Maharaghi had their effects activated, you resolve them one at a time.
 This means you look at 1 card, and if you place it back on top of your Deck, you will see it again for the second effect.